 Examples

-The following establishes a simple binding in which node b
+The following establishes a simple binding in which node b is set to

-the value of node a
+the value of node a:

 a -> b

-The following establishes a binding in which node c
+The following establishes a binding in which node c is set to the

-sum of the values of nodes a
+sum of the values of nodes a and b:

 a + b -> c

-is reevaluated and the value of
+Whenever a or b changes, a + b is reevaluated and the value of

-is recomputed.
+c is recomputed.

 Budgeting Application